Research Infrastructure Support Scheme (RISS)

 - stipends of postgraduate research students; or

-Applications will then be ranked before being sent onto the Office of the Pro Vice Chancellor Research and Innovation for a final funding decision by the Selection Committee.
-The Selection Committee will comprise the DVC (Research & Engagement) and selected members of the University Research Committee.
+Applications will then be ranked before being sent to the Office of the Pro Vice-Chancellor (Research and Innovation) for a final funding decision by the Selection Committee.
+The Selection Committee will comprise the Pro Vice-Chancellor (Research and Innovation) and selected members of the University Research Committee.

 The following considerations will be included as part of the review process:

-- How are applications aligned to the Charles Sturt Research Narrative?
+- How are applications aligned with the Charles Sturt Research Strategy?

-- Are applications directly related to or stemming from projects that are externally funded?
+- Are applications directly related to or stemming from projects that are externally funded, or likely to lead to new externally funded projects?

 - Does the application have support from a number of researchers and show potential to support multiple research projects?
 Multi-disciplinary applications are particularly encouraged

 - Will a successful application enhance current collaborations or lead to new collaborative projects within Charles Sturt University?

 - Will a successful application lead to new collaborations with external organisations?

 - What is the long-term benefit to be gained if the application is funded?

 - Has the application been fully costed and as appropriate have current quotes or evidence of consultation been provided (see below)?

-- What is the Faculty or University Research Centre ranking of the application?
+- What is the Faculty or Research Institute ranking of the application?

 Location, Installation, and Maintenance of the Equipment/Facility